Research Library

 -

-Full study access depends on the publisher; some articles are freely available, while others may require purchase or institutional access.
+Full study access depends on the publisher.
+Some articles are freely available, while others may require purchase or institutional access.

-checking for an open-access version through other sources.
+• Search for an open-access version online.

-contacting the study authors to request a copy.
+• Contact the study authors to request a copy.

 Breastfeeding in Infants Who Aspirate May Increase Risk of Pulmonary Inflammation

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Feeding Interventions Are Associated With Improved Outcomes in Children With Laryngeal Penetration

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Swallowing Dysfunction Among Patients With Laryngeal Cleft: More Than Just Aspiration?

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Swallowing Function After Laryngeal Cleft Repair: More Than Just Fixing the Cleft

-Retrospective Cohort Studies
+Retrospective Cohort Study